enketo/enketo-express/README.md

 * :x: no export of queued records (yet)
 * :x: no [Formtester](https://enketo.org/formtester) app (planning to integrate this functionality in the form previews)
 * :x: no [Forms](https://enketo.org/forms) app (you do not need this)
+* :white_check_mark: this one supports external CSV and XML data (handcoded XForms or Pyxform after [this issue](https://github.com/XLSForm/pyxform/issues/30) is completed)
+* :white_check_mark: this one supports the pulldata() function (if Pyxform version after Sept 7th was used)
 * :white_check_mark: this one is 100% JavaScript
 * :white_check_mark: this one can be hosted on a local webserver
 * :white_check_mark: this one includes an analog scale widget